chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 6: As a site administrator, I can add, edit, and delete cheeses from the store inventory so that I can manage the product catalog.

-For this user story, I created two seperate html pages for editing and deleting products from the database.
-I created two buttons - delete and edit - and rendered them only to superusers.
-They appear below the items on the main store and on the product detail page.
-They are connected to urls which trigger the below views for adding, editing and deleting products.
-Clicking a delete button will generate a question asking "are you sure?" while clicking edit a product will bring you to the edit_product html page.
+For this user story, separate HTML pages were developed for the editing and deletion of products from the database.
+"Delete" and "Edit" buttons were introduced, visible only to superusers, placed beneath the product listings on both the main store page and the individual product detail pages.
+These buttons are linked to URLs that activate specific views for adding, editing, and deleting products.
+When the delete button is clicked, a confirmation query "Are you sure?" is presented to the user, and selecting the edit button redirects the user to an 'edit_product' HTML page for modifications.

-In the navigation bar, under my account, for superusers a link is shown with a link to the add_product page.
-This will generate a blank form to add new products.
+Additionally, within the navigation bar's "My Account" section, a dedicated link to an 'add_product' page is made available exclusively for superusers.
+This link leads to a blank form, allowing for the entry of new products into the database.

 <details>
-<summary>User Story 1</summary>
+<summary>User Story 6</summary>
 <br>

 ```